Economic Sustainability Advisory Board

 Economic Sustainability Advisory Board (ESAB) members help the City implement its Economic Development Action Plan to build and diversify St. Albert's economy.
 These members are a diverse group that brings a wide range of expertise, experience, and energy to the board.

 David has over two decades of experience in Accounting, Finance, Enterprise Risk Management, Strategy Development and Execution and Leadership Development and Coaching.
 He delivers Leadership Development courses at the post-secondary level as well as in corporate settings.
-He is chair of the Accounting Advisory committee at NAIT and sits on the BBA advisory committee at NAIT.
+He is chair of the Accounting Advisory committee at NAIT and sits on the BBA Advisory committee at NAIT.
 He also serves on the board of directors and treasurer for St. Albert Track and Field, and on the CPA Alberta Nomination Review Committee.
-He currently works for PCL Construction as Manager, Finance and Administration and is a contract instructor at the JR Shaw School of Business at NAIT.
+He currently works for Aligned Ventures Innovative Fund as CFO, and is a contract instructor at the JR Shaw School of Business at NAIT.

 Paul Lanni, Member

 Paul is the president of Averton, a private real estate development company based in St. Albert.

 Never settling for convention, Averton has emerged as a leader for innovative residential design and progressive community vision.
 Paul’s greatest satisfaction is in his family life, where he and his wife are raising three wonderful children, aged two, four and six.

 Stephen is the president and owner of Orion Plastics and has more than 20 years of experience in the plastics industry; having been involved in all aspects of the business – operating manufacturing lines, supervising production, quality control, production scheduling, purchasing, product development, contract negotiation, corporate management and finance.

 He has served as a board member on the Board of Directors of the Canadian Plastics Sector Council (CPSC) developing essential skills tools for the plastic manufacturing industry.